Which city is cheaper, Reykjavik or Berlin?

 The autumn brings many poeple to Berlin as well as Reykjavik.
 The city's sights and attractions, the shopping scene, and the music scene are the main draw to Berlin this time of year.
 Additionally, many travelers come to Reykjavik for the hiking trails, the shopping scene, and the natural beauty of the area.

 Be prepared for some very cold days in Reykjavik.
 Berlin is much warmer than Reykjavik in the autumn.
-The temperature in Berlin is usually 10°C (50°F) in October, and Reykjavik stays around 5°C (41°F).
+The daily temperature in Berlin averages around 10°C (50°F) in October, and Reykjavik fluctuates around 5°C (41°F).

 In the autumn, Berlin often gets more sunshine than Reykjavik.
 Berlin gets 106 hours of sunny skies this time of year, while Reykjavik receives 83 hours of full sun.